 Preschools in Sweden

-The usual form of childcare for children aged between 1 and 5 is in a preschool (förskolan).
-Preschools in Sweden cover both nursery and preschool, but the children are divided into groups according to age.
+The usual form of childcare for children aged 1-5 is in a preschool (förskolan).
+Preschools in Sweden cover both nursery and preschool, where the children are divided into groups according to age.

 The preschool is an educational group activity that children may participate in from the age of 1 and until they start in the preschool class (förskoleklass) or school.

 The preschool has its own curriculum that is obligatory.
-There are preschools that are run by the municipalities, but private preschools are also common, for example, private preschools run by parents.
+There are municipal preschools and private preschools run by parents.

 All preschools are open all year round.
 Preschools are open during the day, but in some municipalities there are also preschools that are open in the evenings and at night.
 Contact the municipality to which you will be moving for further information.